gnikyt/laravel-shopify/README.md

 **Please read [this announcement](https://github.com/osiset/laravel-shopify/discussions/1276).**

+@kyon147 is going to maintain a version which you can find here https://github.com/Kyon147/laravel-shopify

 ----

 A full-featured Laravel package for aiding in Shopify App development, similar to `shopify_app` for Rails.
 Works for Laravel 7 and up.